aerhoads/AshliRhoadsPortfolio/README.md

 # AshliRhoadsPortfolio
-Project:  I made a resume/portfolio site
+Project:  I made a resume/portfolio site.
+There are no special requirements needed to run this project, to the best of my knowledge.

 CSS Classes:
-.header is used to algn my header center and change it colors .photo is used to edit my headshot
-#container was used to make sure that all of my paragraphs looked the same for alignment, padding, etc.
-#paragraphs was used to edit the text in my containers

-.magic-button was used for my JavaScript
-I am hoping to add additional CSS before the project is due.
+My CSS classes are commented out to remind my and show you my intentions of where CSS is supposed to act in my page.
+I feel like some of my CSS is redundant, so I tried to make IDs instead of classes to cut back on that, but I feel like it's still a little clunky (primarly in the text in the About Me & Resume paragraphs)

 JavaScript
-I used the magic-button to hide the "Contact Me" button when clicked, but I want to put a modal in for a contact submission form.
-I'm hoping to add that before the project is due.
+After talking with two mentors, I decided to do my JavaScript portion of this project with a contact for modal.
+I used querySelector to select classes in my HTML for my modal.
+The modal opens and closes with a click event listener.
+If you click inside the modal, you cannot type anything because the modal closes.
+I was unable to get this worked out before the project deadline.